Non-Integrated Program

 Federal Leaves, State Leaves, ADAA, STD, LTD, Client Specific Leaves, and Workers Compensation – How does it all fit?

-A non-integrated program presents several hurdles to this goal:
+A non-integrated disability management program presents several hurdles to this goal:

 • Entitlement between lines of business can often overlap, making resolution between vendors time consuming and inefficient